-These No-Bake Vegan Pumpkin Cheesecake Bites make a healthier autumn-themed treat that taste sweet and decadent, while still offering lots of nutrients and no refined sugar.
+These no-bake Healthy Pumpkin Cheesecake Bites are a healthier autumn-themed treat that tastes sweet and decadent, while still offering lots of nutrients and no refined sugar.
 Perfect healthier dessert option to satisfy those pumpkin pie cravings! {Gluten-free, dairy-free, vegan & paleo}

 Table of Contents

-- Minimal added sugar – The best thing about these bites (beyond the fact that they’re delicious, of course) is that there’s minimal added sugar, and what has been added is a bit of pure maple syrup.
-We’ve sweetened these cups up using primarily dates, so you’re not only getting the natural sweetness, you’re also getting the addition of the fibre and magnesium.
+- Made with less sugar: The best thing about these bites (beyond the fact that they’re delicious, of course) is that there’s minimal added sugar, and what has been added is a bit of pure maple syrup.
+We’ve sweetened these cups using primarily dates, so you’re not only getting the natural sweetness, but you’re also getting the addition of fiber and magnesium.

-- Heart-healthy – Next, with the addition of walnuts, pecans and cashews, there are plenty of monounsaturated fats and omega-3s, in addition to fibre, to keep that heart ticking.
+- Heart-healthy: Next, with the addition of walnuts, pecans and cashews, there are plenty of monounsaturated fats and omega-3s, in addition to fiber, to keep that heart ticking.

 Ingredient Notes